antirez/RESP3/spec.md

 instead enter a loop and return every new message or command reply.

-Note that in this mode it is possible to get both replies and push messages at the same time, however the order of the commands and their replies is not affected: if a command is called, the next reply received will be the one relative of this command, and so forth, even if it is possible that there will be push data items to consume before.
+Note that in this mode it is possible to get both replies and push messages at the same time, interleaved in any way, however the order of the commands and their replies is not affected: if a command is called, the next reply (that is not a push reply) received will be the one relative of this command, and so forth, even if it is possible that there will be push data items to consume before.

+For instance after a `GET key` command, it is possible to get the two following valid replies:

+    >4<CR><LF>
+    :pubsub<CR><LF>
+    :message<CR><LF>
+    :somechannel<CR><LF>
+    :this is the message<CR><LF>
+    $9<CR><LF>
+    Get-Reply<CR><LF>

+Or in inverse order:

+    $9<CR><LF>
+    Get-Reply<CR><LF>
+    >4<CR><LF>
+    :pubsub<CR><LF>
+    :message<CR><LF>
+    :somechannel<CR><LF>
+    :this is the message<CR><LF>

+Still the client will know that the first non push type reply processed will be the actual reply to GET.

 However synchronous clients may of course miss for a long time that there is something to read in the socket, because they only read after a command is executed, so the client library should still allow the user to specify if the connection should be monitored for new messages in some way (usually by entering some loop) or not.
 For asynchronous clients the implementation is a lot more obvious.

 ## Hello replies